How to Enjoy Your Favourite Holiday Foods While Staying Healthy

 Go easy on your workouts—and get out and walk

 Don’t overdo it at the gym over the holidays: “Do not ramp up extra cardio or hours in the gym prior, during, or after,” Robinson says.
 “One day off doesn’t derail your fitness goals or body fat.”
 Ramping up weights and spending hours more working out isn’t beneficial, he warns, and you could be flirting with an injury.
 “Keep your gym time and routine as normal as possible and your body will take care of the rest—as long as you return back to normal caloric intake the next day,” he suggests.

-Jackson adds that exercise helps the body use up extra nutrients floating around the body, but also warns against going overboard.
+Jackson also warns against going overboard.
 “Whichever form of exercise you prefer will do just fine,” he says.
 “Even a good brisk walk will help stimulate digestion.”